Keith Thiele: Bomber Command

-Ambitious fighter pilot
+Fighter Command

 Thiele was posted to a transport squadron and then almost immediately to the trans-Atlantic Ferry Command to fly Canadian-built Lancasters to England.
 He spent three months in Canada before flying one of the first Lancasters to England.
 He was trained by a Spitfire conversion unit in December 1943.
 In February 1944, Thiele transferred to RAF Fighter Command and was posted to No. 41 Squadron based in the south of England.
 He flew Spitfires XIIs from Tangmere with No. 41 Squadron, flying cross-channel support missions in support of the June D-Day landings on the Normandy coast.
 He was one of the experienced pilots sent to destroy V1-flying bombs destined for London.
 As the campaign opened he had been delegated to shore patrols along the Kent coast and the Narrow Seas in defence of coastal shipping, victims of sabotage attacks from occupied France.

-Later promoted to flight command, Thiele joined No. 486 (NZ) Squadron in October 1944 to pilot Hawker Typhoons from Volkel, the Netherlands, on which he completed 50 operations.
-He then joined No. 3 Squadron, in the same wing, flying Napier-Sabre powered Tempest Vs, becoming the squadron's commanding officer in January 1945.
+Later promoted to flight command, Thiele joined No. 486 (NZ) Squadron in October 1944 to pilot Hawker Typhoon fighters from Volkel, the Netherlands, on which he completed 50 operations.
+He then joined No. 3 Squadron, in the same wing, flying Napier-Sabre powered Hawker Tempest V fighters, becoming the squadron's commanding officer in January 1945.
 By this time, Thiele had flown around 150 sorties in Spitfires and Tempests, gaining two confirmed transport aircraft "kills", damaged 14 locomotives, many barges and motor transports.
 On 24 December 1944, Thiele claimed a Messerschmitt 109 shot down, when, with another Tempest, he attacked a formation of 10 Messerschmitt 109s over Malmedy.
 On 29 December, leading a section of four Tempests on armed reconnaissance, he was involved in a low-level dogfight with an estimated 40 Me 109s and FW190s.
 Thiele claimed one Me109G destroyed, having seen the enemy pilot bail out.

+Prisoner of war

 On 10 February 1945, Thiele led a formation of eight Tempests to attack locomotives in the Paderborn-Rheine area.
 Thiele and another pilot were shot down by enemy anti-aircraft fire, Thiele being seen to bail out of his burning aircraft near Doorsten.
 He was officially reported as missing in action.
 Slightly wounded, Thiele was taken captive by the flak crew that had shot him down and, following interrogation, he was sent to a prisoner of war (POW) camp at Dulag Luft near Wetzlar.

 On 31 March 1945, after the POW camp was liberated but before any transport or Allied forces arrived, Thiele and a Canadian airman stole bicycles and then a motorcycle, and he got back to his base five weeks before the end of the war in Europe.
 In May 1945, Thiele was awarded a second Bar to his DFC for displaying "the highest qualities of skill, together with great bravery and iron determination.
 His example has inspired all".
+He was one of four New Zealanders to have been awarded the DFC three times.
 Thiele relinquished his commission on 5 December 1946.